AayushK47/machine-learning-excercise/README.md

 In this project, I used opencv in python to create a script to implement face detector.
 I used The very popular Viola Davis algorithm to detect face and various features of face like smile and eyes.

+### Fashion MNIST

+This is an Image dataset.
+It contains 70,000 images that belong to 10 different classes.
+I used the keras api to create a convolutional neural network and trained it for 30 epochs to get an accuracy of 91%.

 ### IMDB Review Dataset

 This dataset consists of two features :